-Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals Organization of each plan?
-Continuum of CV-RHAB CV-RHAB's strategic plan was reviewed to incorporate the key Care sections of the document to address homelessness Cumberland Cumberland Identify barriers to fair housing in the County.
-County AI to Fair County Housing Choice

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Pathway to Hope Salvation Army Pathway to Hope is an innovative and long-term approach to providing targeted services to families with a desire to take action to break the cycle of crisis and enable a path out of inter- generational poverty.
-Climate Change CCHRA & In 2018, CCHRA and Carlisle Borough participated in a national Resiliency Dickinson ÿ¢ÿ¿ÿ¿Climate changeÿ¢ÿ¿ÿ• resiliency program Program College organized by Dickinson College.
-In August 2018, a Resilience Dialogue Synthesis Report was published by American Society of Adaptation Professionals.
-See MA 65.
+Continuum of Care CV-RHAB CV-RHAB's strategic plan was reviewed to incorporate the key sections of the document to address homelessness.
+Cumberland County Analysis to Fair Housing Choice, 2025 Cumberland County Identify barriers to fair housing in the County Pathway to Hope Salvation Army Pathway to Hope is an innovative and long-term approach to providing targeted services to families with a desire to take action to break the cycle of crisis and enable a path out of inter-generational poverty.